LGG990/Machine-Learning-Linear-Regression/README.md

 # Linear Regression
- Linear regression study on a health dataset
+ Linear regression study on a health dataset to see if there are correlations between health statistics